niilante/FFCK/docs/Installation.md

 There are several files which you have to create manually (some examples already can be found in FFCK Project).

 * `systemwide_user.js`: Contains the default values which aren't set by _about:config_.
 Those settings are kept on every browser session.
-* `locked_user.js`: This is file acts like a locked preferences file for every new Fierfox which you create.
+* `locked_user.js`: This is file acts like a locked preferences file for every new Firefox which you create.
 * `debian_locked.js`: This file can't be changed or overridden.
 * `fenec_locked.js`: This file can't be changed or overridden.